Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Introduction

 In the present study, we investigate the roughness effects on LPT blade boundary layer flows, leveraging the ability of direct numerical simulations to resolve the details of flow structures.
 By varying the height and streamwise wavenumber of roughness elements, a systematic investigation is enabled with high-fidelity flow fields.
-Specifically, the boundary layer covered with distributed rough elements is expected to be affected by complex factors such as blade geometry and strong pressure gradient, which result in more intriguing transition behaviours when compared with canonical flows.
-Several important issues need to be addressed here.
-First, despite the blade boundary layer usually being under non-equilibrium state, can we introduce functions to represent the roughness blockage effects on the mean flow, like the ones obtained for the fully turbulent flows \citep{Chung2021}?
-Second, what are the key mechanisms for roughness-induced transitions affected by the complex geometries and pressure gradient distributions?
-Finally, in addition to the roughness height, does the roughness wavenumber (thus the streamwise slope) also play a role in determining the transition path?
+Specifically, the boundary layer covered with distributed roughness elements is expected to be affected by complex factors such as blade geometry and strong pressure gradient, which result in more intriguing transition behaviors when compared with canonical flows.
+In particular, in addition to the roughness height, the effects of the roughness wavenumber (thus the streamwise slope) are also investigated, highlighting the geometric effects of roughness on the blade boundary layer transition.

 The outline of this paper is as follows.
-An introduction to the numerical simulations, along with validation of the results, is given in \S\ref{sec:Methodology}.
-Then, an overview of the flow fields obtained from the roughened LPT simulations is given in \S\ref{sec:Overview}.
-Detailed analysis on the mechanisms for the complex boundary layer behaviours affected by various roughness parameters, including transition, relaminarization, and separation, \emph{etc}, are discussed in \S\ref{sec:Results}.
-Finally, conclusions are drawn in \S\ref{sec:Conclusion}.
+An introduction to the numerical simulations, along with validation of the results, is given in section~\ref{sec:Methodology}.
+Then, an overview of the flow fields obtained from the roughened LPT simulations is given in section~\ref{sec:Overview}.
+Detailed analysis on the mechanisms for the complex boundary layer behaviors affected by various roughness parameters, including transition, relaminarization, and separation, \emph{etc}, are discussed in section~\ref{sec:Results}.
+Finally, conclusions are drawn in section~\ref{sec:Conclusion}.